-10 Quick And Easy Living Room Cleaning Hacks
+10 Easy Living Room Cleaning Hacks

 From tackling wine stains to getting rid of pet hair, your living room could probably use a deep clean.
-Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, the founders of professional housekeeping and concierge company reFRESH in Toronto, share their best hacks to tackle the messiest spots in your living room.
+Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, founders of a now-closed professional housekeeping and concierge company in Toronto, share their best hacks to tackle the messiest spots in your living room.

+Click here for our bedroom cleaning hacks, here for our bathroom cleaning hacks, here for our entryway cleaning hacks and here for our kitchen cleaning hacks.

 1. Curtains

-Note: This article was originally published in 2021; updated in 2023.